 You find someone who you believe is the love of your life, you get married, buy a home, and start a family.
 You’re living in an otherwise exceptional marriage, with financial stability, a loving family, and food on the table, but you haven’t had sex in months never mind an orgasm.

 Maybe you and your partner have completely lost your ability to communicate and you’re unsure how to resolve the persisting issue.
 Maybe it’s not your spouse that can fulfill every area of your life, maybe you need to outsource those missing necessities.
 That’s where Ashley Madison comes in.

 Infidelity is the last remaining sexual taboo.
 It’s something that remains legal in most of the world yet is typically frowned upon by the general public and considered immoral no matter what the circumstances.

-“Ninety-three percent of Americans think that infidelity is morally wrong – more morally wrong than cloning than suicide, or that domestic violence,” says Esther Perel, psychotherapist.
+“Ninety-three percent of Americans think that infidelity is morally wrong – more morally wrong than cloning, than suicide, or than domestic violence,” says Esther Perel, psychotherapist.
 “It’s an interesting location for something that is not criminal, that is totally consensual.”